 CARF

-Being CARF accredited means that a facility has gone through their accreditation process and has met their high standards with regards to patient care.
-Knowing that a facility is CARF accredited means that you know they have been approved by an independent source to provide life saving services to your loved ones.
+Being CARF accredited means that a facility has gone through its accreditation process and has met its high standards for patient care.
+Knowing that a facility is CARF accredited means that you know they have been approved by an independent source to provide life-saving services to your loved ones.

 Chapter 6: Continuum of Care

-Continuum of care is the idea that for many conditions, including substance use disorder, care does not end with the initial treatment but it does evolve over time.
-As a person makes progress along their road to recovery the need for detox and inpatient recovery will fade and both individual and community support will take their places to promote a healthy life free of substance use.
-Below are some common stages of the recovery process, but remember that, because everyone is different, these stages are more of a guideline of what you might experience and less of a formula that will tell you exactly what will happen.
+As a person makes progress along their road to recovery the need for detox and inpatient treatment will fade and both individual and community support will take their places to promote a healthy life free of substance use.
+Below are some common stages of the recovery process, but remember that everyone is different.
+These stages are more of a guideline of what you might experience and less of a formula that will tell you exactly what will happen.

 Stage 1 — Treatment Engagement